Why teamwork?

 That kind of widespread dissatisfaction doesn’t just feel bad.
 It takes a toll on productivity, health, relationships, creativity—and even the bottom line.

-At The Teamwork Shop, we believe work can be better.
-Generative teamwork leads to happy, productive, and innovative teams.
+At The Teamwork Shop, I believe work can be better.

 Source: Gallup: State of the Global Workplace 2025 Report